Preventive Maintenance Lowers Costs, Grows Profits, And Increases ROI

 Time-Based Or Calendar-Based Preventive Maintenance

 This type of maintenance requires setting up a preventive maintenance schedule to perform regular inspections on pieces of equipment that would have a severe impact on production in the event of a breakdown.
-Just a few examples of this type of preventive maintenance includes:
+Just a few examples of this type of preventive maintenance include:

 - Winterize vehicles in September.